Capítulo Noble de Fernando VI

-The Capítulo Noble de Fernando VI (English translation: Noble Chapter of Ferdinand VI) is a knighthood awarded to individuals on the basis of their status as nobility and their merit.
-The chivalric order is under the protection of Rafael Melgarejo de la Peña, the Duke of San Fernando de Quiroga.
+The Capítulo Noble de Fernando VI (English translation: Noble Chapter of Ferdinand VI) is a nobiliary corporation, with membership awarded to individuals on the basis of their status as nobility and their merit.
+The Capítulo Noble de Fernando VI is under the protection of Rafael Melgarejo de la Peña, the Duke of San Fernando de Quiroga.
 The Capítulo Noble de Fernando VI is dedicated to King Ferdinand VI of Spain and Queen Bárbara of Braganza.